WTOC-TV: History

 On October 15, 1929, WTOC radio signed on as the first radio station in the Savannah area.
 It was an enterprise of civic group Junior Board of Trade that was the forerunner of the Savannah Jaycees.
 It was later purchased by William Knight, Jr., who eventually added an FM station in 1946.

 On February 14, 1954, Knight took a great financial risk and established WTOC-TV as the first television station in the Savannah area.
 WTOC-AM-FM had long been the area's CBS Radio Network affiliate, so WTOC-TV joined CBS and has been with the network ever since.
 It carried programming from all four networks for two years until WSAV-TV (channel 3) signed-on in 1956 and took the NBC affiliation.
 WTOC-TV then shared ABC with WSAV-TV until WJCL-TV (channel 22) signed-on in 1970.

 Channel 11 originally operated from studios on Abercorn Street in downtown Savannah.
 A self-supporting triangle-shaped tower was perched atop the studio.
 In 1957, WTOC activated its current 1,500 ft tower along Fort Argyle Road in southwestern Chatham County.
 This significantly increased its coverage area.
 The original tower is still used as a backup to this day, and is a landmark of the downtown area.

-Knight sold WTOC-AM-FM-TV to AFLAC in 1979.
+Knight sold WTOC-AM-FM-TV to Aflac in 1979.
 That company sold off the radio stations with the AM station becoming WTKS and the FM station WQBT.
-In 1996, AFLAC sold its entire television group, including WTOC, to a group headed by Retirement Systems of Alabama which merged it with Ellis Communications to form Raycom Media.
-As a condition of the AFLAC-Ellis broadcast merger, Raycom had to sell off WSAV, which Ellis had just bought a year earlier.
+In 1996, Aflac sold its entire television group, including WTOC, to a group headed by Retirement Systems of Alabama which merged it with Ellis Communications to form Raycom Media.
+As a condition of the Aflac-Ellis broadcast merger, Raycom had to sell off WSAV, which Ellis had just bought a year earlier.
 This situation arose because the FCC did not permit duopolies at the time; this rule was partially repealed in 2000 with a caveat that a duopoly is possible with at least eight full-power stations owned by different companies, but cannot consist of two of the four highest-rated stations in the market.
 In addition, Savannah had only six full-power television stations at the time, which was too few to accommodate a duopoly.

 In 1995, it moved to new facilities (known as "The News Place") on the west side of Savannah at Chatham Parkway in 1995.
 Since that time, the downtown building has become offices for the President of Savannah College of Art and Design.

-A station editorial, a rarity on many American television stations since the repeal of the Fairness Doctrine, continues to be presented by WTOC general manager Larry Silbermann after the 6 p.m. newscast usually every two weeks.
-Silbermann's viewpoints are very conservative in nature.
-While WTOC's regular mail and website address are offered after each of these editorials, counterpoint responses by other parties are never offered on-air.